Cincinnati, Ohio Birth Injury Attorney and Delivery Malpractice Lawyer Reviewing Birth Injuries for plaintiffs nationwide

 The birth of a child is one of the happiest moments in life.
 Unfortunately, many families endure tragedy when their child is born with a birth injury or the mother of the child suffers an injury or death.
 Every year, 8 out of 1,000 births suffer a birth injury.
-Many of these birth injuries are preventable and some are a result of medical malpractice.
+Many of these birth injuries are preventable and some are a result of delivery malpractice.

 Furthermore, in a study conducted by the Journal of American Medical Association, regarding early childhood lawsuits, one third of families questioned believed their doctors did not talk openly with them, and one half believed that their doctors attempted to mislead them.
 Astonishingly, approximately three out of four families said their infant’s doctor did not warn about long-term neurological issues.

 Maternal injury and death are also tragically common occurrences in the United States, with between 700-900 instances of maternal death each year, and almost 65,000 cases of severe, near-fatal injury.
-These injuries are also often preventable, and are possible cause for legal action for victims and a birth injury lawyer.
+These injuries are also often preventable, and are possible cause for legal action for victims and a birth injuries lawyer.

-Following an injury where you suspect there was negligence, a defective product or simply have questions about what may have happened, you should contact and experienced Ohio birth injury lawyer to investigate the matter.
+Following an injury where you suspect there was negligence, a defective product or simply have questions about what may have happened, you should contact and experienced Ohio birth malpractice lawyer to investigate the matter.

 Joe Lyon is an experienced Cincinnati medical malpractice attorney and Ohio birth injury lawyer who is well-versed in the science and economic impact that such a hospital negligence related injury has on a plaintiff.